UW men end two-game skid with impressive 72-40 victory over USC

 The baseline seats at Alaska Airlines Arena should be sold with a disclaimer that reads: Warning!
 Beware of flying projectiles.

-The projectiles – or in this case basketballs – were flying into the courtside seats with rapid frequency Sunday night courtesy of the Huskies, who made it nearly impossible for USC to score in the paint.
+The projectiles – or in this case basketballs – were launched into the stands with rapid frequency Sunday night courtesy of the Huskies, who built a wall around the basket and made it nearly impossible for USC to score in the paint.

-With Jaden McDaniels, Isaiah Stewart and Nate Roberts comprising an imposing NBA-worthy front line, Washington rebounded from a two-game skid and captured much-needed 72-40 victory.
+With Jaden McDaniels, Isaiah Stewart and Nate Roberts comprising an imposing NBA-worthy front line, Washington rebounded from a two-game skid and captured a much-needed 72-40 romp for its first Pac-12 win of the season.

 “It was our night,” coach Mike Hopkins said.
 “Unfortunately for them it wasn’t.”